 Dental Sealants Oakland, CA

-At Curtis J. Perry DDS, we use dental sealants as a way to protect teeth and prevent cavities.
+At Oakland Smile Dentistry, we use dental sealants as a way to protect teeth and prevent cavities.
 If you live in Oakland, CA or the surrounding area, we encourage you to call (510) 256-5117 and schedule an appointment with our dental office.
 We can examine you and your family before letting you know if dental sealants are the right preventative care solution for your teeth.

 What are dental sealants?